adaltas/node-nikita/src/log/cli.coffee.md

 * `separator` (string|object)
 * `stream` (stream.Writable)

-Global options can be alternatively set with the "log.cli" property
+Global options can be alternatively set with the "log_cli" property.

 ## Exemple with the depth option